memkind/memkind/examples/README.md

-Christopher Cantalupo <christopher.m.cantalupo@intel.com>
-2014 July 29
+# Memkind examples

 The example directory contains some example codes that use the memkind interface.

+## PMEM

+The pmem_*.c demonstrates how to create and use a file-backed memkind.

+### pmem_kinds.c

+A simple example showing how to create and destroy pmem kind with defined or unlimited size.

+### pmem_malloc.c

+Memory allocation example with possibility to exceed pmem kind size.

+### pmem_malloc_unlimited.c

+A similar example this time with the use of unlimited kind size.

+### pmem_usable_size.c

+An example showing the difference between the expected and the actual allocation size.

+### pmem_alignment.c

+This example shows how to use memkind alignment and how it affects allocations.

+### pmem_multithreads.c

+Simple example how to use multithreading with pmem kinds.

+## Other memkind examples

-The simplest is the hello_example.c which is a hello world variant.
+The simplest example is the hello_example.c which is a hello world variant.
 The filter_example.c shows how you would use high bandwidth memory to store a reduction of a larger data set stored in DDR.
 There is also an example of how to create user defined kinds.
 This example creates kinds which isolate allocations to a single NUMA node each backed by a single arena.

-The pmem_example.c demonstrates how to create a file-backed memkind.

 The memkind_allocated example is simple usage of memkind in C++11 which shows how memkind can be used to allocate objects, and consists of two files: